Raw milk: Uses

-A number of cheeses are produced with raw milk although local statutes vary regarding what if any health precautions must be followed such as aging cheese for a certain amount of time.
-A large proportion of the US population eats several different cheeses made with raw milk, including aged Gouda cheese.
+Some cheeses are produced with raw milk, although local statutes vary regarding what health precautions must be followed, such as aging cheese for a certain amount of time.

 The first camembert was made from raw milk, and the Appellation d'origine contrôlée (AOC) variety "Camembert de Normandie" (approximately 10% of all camembert production) is required by law to be made only with unpasteurized milk.
-Many modern cheesemakers, however, use pasteurized milk for reasons of safety, compliance with regulations, or convenience.
+Many modern cheesemakers, however, use pasteurized milk for safety, compliance with regulations, or convenience.

 A thick mixture known as syllabub was created by milkmaids squirting milk directly from a cow into a container of cider, beer or other beverage.

-Raw yak milk is allowed to ferment overnight to become yak butter.
+Raw yak milk can ferment overnight to become yak butter.

 Health effects

 Infectivity

+The potential pathogenic bacteria from raw milk include tuberculosis (TB), diphtheria, typhoid, Campylobacter, Listeria, Brucella, E. coli, Salmonella, and streptococcal infections and make it potentially unsafe to consume.
+Raw milk may also contain parasites such as Cryptosporidium.
+Groups of people that are at especially high risk for developing illness from consuming raw milk include children under the age of 5, adults over the age of 65, pregnant women, and people who have a weakened immune system.
+Many of these disorders are often, despite the advances in modern medicine, hard to diagnose (examples include TB and Brucellosis), and sometimes hard to treat.

-The potential pathogenic bacteria from raw milk, include tuberculosis, diphtheria, typhoid, Campylobacter, Listeria, Brucella, E. coli, Salmonella, and streptococcal infections, make it potentially unsafe to consume.
-Similarly, a recent review authored by the Belgian Federal Agency for the Safety of the Food Chain and experts from Belgian universities and institutions concluded that "raw milk poses a realistic health threat due to a possible contamination with human pathogens.
+Moreover, a review published in 2012 by the Belgian Federal Agency for the Safety of the Food Chain alongside experts from several Belgian universities and institutions concluded that "raw milk poses a realistic health threat due to possible contamination with human pathogens.
 It is therefore strongly recommended that milk should be heated before consumption."

 Even with precautions and cold storage (optimally 3–4 C), raw milk has a shelf life of 3 to 5 days.

+A 2024 study showed that Influenza A virus can survive in refrigerated raw milk for several days.

+The 2020–2025 H5N1 outbreak spread to dairy cattle in 2024, and influenza was detected in commercial milk supplies in the United States.
+The United States Food and Drug Administration warned (as has been its long-standing position) that consumers should avoid raw milk because its ability to transmit influenza to humans is unknown.
+Pasteurization is believed to inactivate the virus.
+A high mortality rate was observed among cats that drank raw milk from cows displaying symptoms of H5N1 infection.